ManuelP02/mini-project/00-Flight-Manual/02-Online-Class-Norms.md

 ## Zoom and Screenshare

 - Everyone’s video will **always** be on during class!
-If a valid reason can be given to the instructional staff for camera on, it may be waived.
+If a valid reason can be given to the instructional staff for the camera to be off, it may be waived.
 However, we **highly** encourage camera on. _(Video can be turned off during breaks/dinner)_
 - Students can use Zoom’s “Virtual Background” feature to mask visual background distractions.
 - Students could be asked to share screen during in-class activities.
 - If a student needs an exception to the above policy, please contact the instructor directly via Slack.